jpritikin/coach/content/docs/me/meditation/untie.md

 *How to meditate* are like training wheels.
 After a little practice, the method itself becomes a hindrance to meditation because it requires too much effort.
-To really enjoy the Self in a profound way, all the parts must willing cede the stage to the Self, including the Focuser and Bouncer parts.
+To really enjoy the Self in a profound way, all the parts must willingly cede the stage to the Self, including the Focuser and Bouncer parts.
 In a paradoxical twist, the Self can shine as brightly as the meditation is effortless.